mario-deluna/php-glfw/docs/API/Texture/Texture2D.md

 ### `buffer`

-Creates and returns a `UByteBuffer` instance from the given image file.
+Returns a reference to the internal `UByteBuffer` instance of the current texture.

 ```php
 function buffer() : \GL\Buffer\UByteBuffer